gigo6000/DevtimeBackboneBundle/README.md

 Follow [@gigo6000 on Twitter](http://twitter.com/gigo6000).
 Tweet any questions or suggestions you have about the project.

 ## What you need
-This bundle requires the use of Symfony 2.1.1  and greater (it probably works in older versions but not tested)
+This bundle requires Symfony 2.1.1 or greater (it probably works in older versions but not tested)

 The latest versions of jquery, underscore.js and backbone.js are included.